Banisteriopsis caapi: History

-Legal issues

 Legality

+United States

 In the United States, caapi is not specifically regulated.
 A 2006 Supreme Court decision involving caapi-containing ayahuasca, which also contains other plants containing the controlled substance DMT, introduced from the Psychotria viridis component, Gonzales v.
 O Centro Espirita Beneficente Uniao do Vegetal, was found in favor of the União do Vegetal, a Brazilian religious sect using the tea in their ceremonies and having around 130 members in the United States.

+Australia

 In Australia, the harmala alkaloids are scheduled substances, including harmine and harmaline; however, the living vine, or other source plants are not scheduled in most states.
 In the State of Queensland as of March 2008, this distinction is now uncertain.
 In all states, the dried herb may or may not be considered a scheduled substance, dependent on court rulings.

+Canada

 In Canada, harmala is listed under the Controlled Drugs and Substances Act as a schedule III substance.
 The vine and the ayahuasca brew are legal ambiguities, since nowhere in the Controlled Drugs and Substances Act is it stated that natural material containing a scheduled substance is illegal, a position supported by the United Nations International Narcotics Control Board.

+France

-Caapi, as well as a range of harmala alkaloids, were recently scheduled in France, following a court victory by the Santo Daime religious sect allowing use of the tea due to it not being a chemical extraction and the fact that the plants used were not scheduled.
+Caapi, as well as a range of harmala alkaloids, are scheduled in France following a court victory by the Santo Daime religious sect allowing use of the tea due to it not being a chemical extraction and the fact that the plants used were not scheduled.
 Religious exceptions to narcotics laws are not allowed under French law, effectively making any use or possession of the tea illegal.

-Patent issues
+Patent

 The caapi vine itself was the subject of a dispute between U.S. entrepreneur Loren Miller and the Coordinating Body of Indigenous Organizations of the Amazon Basin (COICA).
 In 1986, Miller obtained a U.S. patent on a variety of B. caapi.
 COICA argued the patent was invalid because Miller's variety had been previously described in the University of Michigan Herbarium, and was therefore neither new nor distinct.
 The patent was overturned in 1999; however, in 2001, the United States Patent Office reinstated the patent because the law at the time the patent was granted did not allow a third party such as COICA standing to object.
 The Miller patent expired in 2003.
 B. caapi is now being cultivated commercially in Hawaii.